Boy-Responsive Literacy Specialist. Author. Speaker. Blogger.

 Hi, I'm Hillary Tubin, M.S.Ed | NBCT Early Adolescence/ELA and Best Selling Author of Boys and Books, for parents of 9- to 14-year-old boys who resist reading, with over 20 years of experience as an educator and presenter/trainer/facilitator in the field of reading.

-There was a time early in my teaching career when I was clueless about the needs of pre- and early adolescent boys who hated to read for pleasure.
+There was a time early in my teaching career when I was clueless about the needs of pre- and early adolescent boys who resisted reading.
 I truly believed that if I provided time for self-directed reading in school, access to books and choice in reading material, like magic, boys would be so happy and appreciative, they’d just hunker down every day and do it, with a smile, of course.